VeraNik1/home_work_5/HW5/src/README.md

    5. Raise the rational fraction number to a natural power
    6. Compare two rational fractions (available only for fractions)

+## TwoNumCalculation

+Added new class for calculations between numbers, to make calcMenu shorter

 ## LoggerCalc
 It is for logging operations results to the file *.log (xml format).